pkalivas/radiate/docs/source/codex.md

         * **Encodes**: `Genotype` of `C` with `C::GeneType`
         * **Decodes**: `T`

-        The `FnCodex` is a generic `Codex` that allows you to define your own encoding and decoding functions.
-This is useful if you have a custom problem that doesn't fit into the other `Codex` implementations and don't want to create a new `Codex` implementation.
+        The `FnCodec` is a generic `Codec` that allows you to define your own encoding and decoding functions.
+This is useful if you have a custom problem that doesn't fit into the other `Codec` implementations and don't want to create a new `Codec` implementation.

 ___
-### Build your own Codex
+### Build your own Codec

-??? example "FloatCodex"
+??? example "FloatCodec"

-    Let's take a look at a simplified version of Raditate's built-in `FloatCodex` which encodes and decodes floating-point numbers.
-The `FloatCodex` takes in the number of chromosomes, number of genes per chromosome, the max allele value, and the min allele value.
+    Let's take a look at a simplified version of Raditate's built-in `FloatCodec` which encodes and decodes floating-point numbers.
+The `FloatCodec` takes in the number of chromosomes, number of genes per chromosome, the max allele value, and the min allele value.
 The `encode` method creates a new `Genotype` of `FloatChromosomes` with `FloatGenes` that have random alleles between the max and min.
 The `decode` method takes a `Genotype` and returns a `Vec<Vec<f32>>` of the gene values.

     ```rust
     use std::ops::Range;
     use radiate::*;

-    pub struct FloatCodex {
+    pub struct FloatCodec {
         pub num_chromosomes: usize,
         pub num_genes: usize,
         pub min: f32,